 - P2 – used for mechanically and thermally generated dusts eg welding fume, metal fume.

-- P3 – used for all particulates requiring high protection factors.⁸
+- P3 – used for all particulates requiring high protection factors (source).

 For fine particles, a P2 mask will perform similarly to an N95 mask.
 The New South Wales Government even calls a P2 respirator an N95 mask.
-The comparison tables further in the article also go on to support the P2 mask being similar in performance to an N95 mask.
+P2 devices are also equivalent to FFP2, KF94, KN95, DS2 and PFF2 masks.

 Japanese DS Ratings

 Japan rates masks as DS, DL, RS and RL followed by a number.
 1 represents 80% efficiency, 2 is 95% and 3 is 99.9%.
-That is to say, a DS1 and RL1 mask have 80% efficiency against fine particles, an RL2 mask would have 95% efficiency, and an RS3 mask would have 99.9%.
+That is to say, a DS1 and RL1 mask have 80% efficiency against fine particles, RL2 masks have 95% efficiency, and an RS3 mask would have 99.9% (source).

 Which Mask Rating is Best?